- Reference Number: HEY-986/2020

 Use this leaflet as a checklist of things to do when you get home:

 - Lock all the medicines in an out-of-reach cupboard.

-- Out-of-date medicines or medicines you no longer need should be returned to a local pharmacy
+- Safely throw away your out-of-date medicines or medicines you no longer need (or return them to the chemist/pharmacy)

 - Perfume, cosmetics